 The Public Library Improvement Fund (PLIF) supports creative and innovative library projects throughout Scotland.
 Awarded every year, the Scottish Library and Information Council administers the Fund on behalf of the Scottish Government.

 Since its inception in 2006 PLIF has played a significant part in transforming Scotland’s public library landscape.
-Millions of pounds have been invested in a wide range of pioneering projects which in turn has had an enormous impact on both individuals and communities alike.
+It plays a key role in helping library services achieve the vision set out by Ambition & Opportunity: A Strategy for Public Libraries in Scotland and millions of pounds have been invested in pioneering projects.
+This in turn has had an enormous impact on both individuals and communities alike.
+You can read more about the widespread impact of the Fund by reading the official Review of the Public Library Improvement Fund.

 Each year every public library in Scotland can apply for funding through PLIF.
 Projects cover a wide range of different areas such as the creation of homework clubs, the introduction of maker spaces or digital training.

 Currently, every project has to have a direct link to one or more of the six strategic aims of the Scottish public library strategy.
 By showing clear links with the strategic aims, projects are also able to contribute to the overarching national outcomes of the strategy.